gchq/Gaffer/store-implementation/map-store/README.md

 It is designed to support aggregation of properties efficiently.
 Optionally an index is maintained so that Elements can be found quickly from EntitySeeds or EdgeSeeds.

 This is not currently designed to be a very high-performance, scalable in-memory store.
 Future versions of may include implementations that allow better scalability, for example by using off-heap storage.
+The current version stores the elements as objects in memory and so is not efficient in its memory usage.

 Some examples of how this can be used are:

 - As an in-memory cache of some data that has been retrieved from a larger store.
-- The aggregation of graph data within a streaming process.
+- For the aggregation of graph data within a streaming process.
 - To demonstrate some of Gaffer's APIs.

 It allows very quick calculation of the total number of elements in the graph subject to the default view.
-This optimisation is automatically applied if an operation chain consisting of a GetAllElements followed by a Count operation.

 Note that this store requires that the classes used for the vertices, and for all the group-by properties, have an implementation of the hashCode() method.